 — Ilka Flood (@mybeachmoney) October 3, 2020

-Prepare Your Business for 2021 as Every Small Business Should Do Before the End of the Year
+Prepare Your Business for 2022 as Every Small Business Should Do Before the End of This Year

 By preparing for the future and implanting a growth strategy, you can ensure your business is ready for a prosperous and successful year.